cjdoris/LogarithmicNumbers.jl/README.md

 A [logarithmic number system](https://en.wikipedia.org/wiki/Logarithmic_number_system) for Julia.

-Provides two subtypes of `Real`: the unsigned `ULogarithmic`, representing a positive number in log-space; and signed `Logarithmic` which additionally has a sign bit.
+Provides the types `ULogarithmic`, `Logarithmic` and `CLogarithmic` for representing non-negative real numbers, real numbers and complex numbers in log-space.

 This is useful when numbers are too big or small to fit accurately into a `Float64` and you only really care about magnitude.